 The term life expectancy at birth refers to the mean number of years a new-born child can expect to live if subjected throughout his or her life to the current mortality conditions.
 This demographic measure has often been used as a proxy for the state of a nation’s health, partly because it is based on a concept that is simple and easy to understand — namely, that of death (mortality conditions provide information on the age-specific probabilities of dying).
 Indeed, life expectancy at birth remains one of the most frequently quoted indicators of health status and economic development.

-In 2018, life expectancy at birth in the EU-27 averaged 81.0 years.
-A child born in 2018 in Spain or Italy could expect to live longer than a child born in any of the other EU Member States, as life expectancy at birth in these two countries was above 83 years.
-By contrast, the lowest levels of life expectancy at birth — at 75.0 years — was recorded in Bulgaria.
+In 2019, life expectancy at birth in the EU averaged 81.3 years.
+A child born in 2019 in Spain could expect to live longer than a child born in any of the other EU Member States, as life expectancy at birth in this country was 84 years.
+By contrast, the lowest levels of life expectancy at birth — 75.1 years — was recorded in Bulgaria.

-In all 27 EU Member States, women may expect to live longer than men, as there was a gender gap of 5.5 years across the EU-27 in 2018, with male life expectancy at birth equal to 78.2 years compared with 83.7 years for women (see Figure 1).
+In all 27 EU Member States, women may expect to live longer than men, as there was a gender gap of 5.5 years across the EU in 2019, with male life expectancy at birth equal to 78.5 years compared with 84.0 years for women (see Figure 1).
 This gender gap was most pronounced in EU Member States with some of the lowest levels of life expectancy at birth and in particular the Baltic Member States.
-For example, in Latvia and Lithuania, women born in 2018 could expect to live nearly 10 years longer than men and in Estonia, almost 9 years longer.
-By contrast, the gender gap was less than 4 years in Cyprus, Denmark, Ireland, Sweden and the Netherlands, where the smallest gender gap was recorded (3.1 years).
-It should be noted that these five countries which recorded the smallest differences in life expectancies between the sexes among EU Member States, also recorded a life expectancy at birth higher than the European average for both men and women, with the exception of Denmark where the life expectancy of women was lower than the EU-27 average for this category.
+For example, in Lithuania, women born in 2019 could expect to live nearly 10 years longer than men and in Latvia and Estonia, 9 (or nearly) years longer.
+By contrast, the gender gap was less than 4 years in Ireland, Malta, Sweden and the Netherlands, where the smallest gender gap was recorded (3.1 years).
+It should be noted that these four countries which recorded the smallest differences in life expectancies between the sexes among EU Member States, also recorded a life expectancy at birth higher than the European average for both men and women.
 In general, the Member States that registered a high average life expectancy at birth, had also a smaller difference in life expectancies between the sexes.

 Overall, life expectancy has improved steadily within the EU over the last century due to a range of factors, including: reduction of infant mortality, rising living standards, improved lifestyles, better education, as well as advances in healthcare and medicine.
-During the period from 2008 to 2018, life expectancy at birth in the EU-27 rose from 79.3 years to 81.0 years (see Figure 2).
+During the period from 2010 to 2019, life expectancy at birth in the EU rose from 79.8 years to 81.3 years (see Figure 2).

-Among the EU Member States, life expectancy at birth rose by just 0.8 years in Germany between 2008 and 2018 , while the increases in Austria and Sweden (+1.2 and +1.3 years, respectively) were only slightly higher.
-By contrast, life expectancy at birth was 4.3 years higher in Lithuania in 2018 when compared with 2008, while relatively large increases were also recorded in the other two Baltic Member States, with a gain of 4.1 years in Estonia and 3.0 years in Latvia.
+Among the EU Member States, life expectancy at birth rose by just 0.8 years in Cyprus and Germany between 2010 and 2019 , while the increase in Greece (+1.1) was only slightly higher.
+By contrast, life expectancy at birth was 3.2 years higher in Lithuania in 2019 when compared with 2010, while relatively large increases were also recorded in the other two Baltic Member States, with a gain of 3.0 years in Estonia and 2.6 years in Latvia.

 Figure 3, which plots GDP per capita against life expectancy at birth, shows that countries can be broadly divided into three groups: those in the Baltic Member States and eastern Europe, with relatively low life expectancy at birth and relatively low levels of GDP per capita; those in the Mediterranean, with relatively high life expectancy at birth and medium levels of GDP per capita; and those in western Europe and Nordic Member States, with the highest levels of GDP per capita and life expectancy at birth no greater than in the Mediterranean Member States (sometimes even lower).

-It is interesting to note that life expectancy at birth in 2018 was higher than the EU-27 average in all of the southern EU Member States, despite some of them having relatively low levels of GDP per capita.
-For example, life expectancy at birth for a child born in Portugal in 2018 was 81.5 years, which was higher than in Denmark or Germany (both at 81.0 years) (see Figure 3).
+It is interesting to note that life expectancy at birth in 2019 was higher than the EU average in all of the southern EU Member States, despite some of them having relatively low levels of GDP per capita.
+For example, life expectancy at birth for a child born in Portugal in 2019 was 81.9 years, which was higher than in Denmark (at 81.5 years) (see Figure 3).
 While it would appear that the advancement of science and the near-universal delivery of healthcare services to populations across the EU seem to be closing the gap in life expectancy between countries, these figures also suggest that economic output is just one of many determinants for health outcomes across the EU; for example, climatic conditions and/or differences in diet may explain, at least to some degree, the higher levels of life expectancy recorded across southern Member States.